Tzvetan Todorov: Career

 Todorov was appointed to his post as a director of research at the French Centre National de la Recherche Scientifique in 1968.
 In 1970, he helped to found the journal Poétique, of which he remained one of the managing editors until 1979.
 With structuralist literary critic Gérard Genette, he edited the Collection Poétique, the series of books on literary theory published by Éditions de Seuil, until 1987.
 He was a visiting professor at several universities in the US, including Harvard, Yale, Columbia and the University of California, Berkeley.

 Todorov published a total of 39 books, including The Poetics of Prose (1971), Introduction to Poetics (1981), The Conquest of America: The Question of the Other (1982), Mikhail Bakhtin: The Dialogical Principle (1984), Facing the Extreme: Moral Life in the Concentration Camps (1991), On Human Diversity (1993), A French Tragedy: Scenes of Civil War, Summer 1944 (1994), Voices from the Gulag: Life and Death in Communist Bulgaria (1999), Hope and Memory (2000), Imperfect Garden: The Legacy of Humanism (2002), In Defence of the Enlightenment (2009), Memory as a Remedy for Evil (2010), The Totalitarian Experience (2011), The Inner Enemies of Democracy (2014) and Insoumis (2015).
-Todorov's historical interests have focused on such crucial issues as the conquest of The Americas and the German Nazi concentration camps.
+Todorov's historical interests focused on such crucial issues as the conquest of The Americas and the German Nazi concentration camps.

 Todorov's greatest contribution to literary theory was his definition, in Introduction à la littérature fantastique (1970), of the Fantastic, the fantastic uncanny, and the fantastic marvelous.
 Todorov defines the fantastic as being any event that happens in our world that seems to be supernatural.
 Upon the occurrence of the event, we must decide if the event was an illusion or whether it is real and has actually taken place.
 Todorov uses Alvaro from Jacques Cazotte's Le Diable amoureux as an example of a fantastic event.
 Alvaro must decide whether the woman he is in love with is truly a woman or if she is the devil.

 Upon choosing whether the event was real or imaginary, Todorov says that we enter into the genres of uncanny and marvelous.
 In the fantastic uncanny, the event that occurs is actually an illusion of some sort.
 The "laws of reality" remain intact and also provide a rational explanation for the fantastic event.
 Todorov gives examples of dreams, drugs, illusions of the senses, madness, etc. as things that could explain a fantastic/supernatural event.
 In the fantastic marvelous, the supernatural event that occurs has actually taken place and therefore the "laws of reality" have to be changed to explain the event.
 Only if the implied reader cannot opt for one or the other possibility is the text purely fantastic.